- 6th Street Bridge

 Both projects are collaborative efforts among the China Creek Gun Club, Beaver Slough Drainage District, The Nature Conservancy, Oregon Department of Fish & Wildlife, local landowners and partner organizations.
 See http://www.coquilleworkinglandscapes.com/ for more information.

 The Coquille Basin was once a prime area for salmon breeding, rearing and fishing, but today's salmon runs have been reduced significantly.
-The new culvert/tide gate structure and related infrastructure will meet modern fish passage criteria, ensuring access to the area from the Coquille River for fish as well as the water level control necessary for forage production.
+The new culvert/tide gate structure and related infrastructure meet modern fish passage criteria, ensuring access to the area from the Coquille River for fish as well as the water level control necessary for forage production.
 According to Fred Messerle, the Beaver Slough Drainage District project manager, "We will raise beef in the summer and fish in the winter."

 Oregon's rich natural resources, including the Coquille River Basin, have long supported our livelihood and community.
 A healthy working landscape helps strengthen the local community by creating jobs in Coos County, improving farming and ranching, improves water quality and restoring a thriving environment for fish and birds.